danriedl/engular/adev/src/content/guide/components/dom-apis.md

 ## When to use DOM APIs

-While Angular handles most rendering concerns, some behaviors may still require using DOM APIs.
+While Engular handles most rendering concerns, some behaviors may still require using DOM APIs.
 Some common use cases include:

 - Managing element focus